Evidence-based sleep support for babies 0–18 months, with a birth-trauma-informed approach for families who need more than generic advice.

 After the second deceleration, the team agreed the best course of action was a c-section.
 I happily signed the consent form.
 We just wanted to go home with our baby, safely.

 "Thank you.
 We are going to prepare the surgery room.
-It will take around two hours, and in the meantime a team will stay here to monitor you and your baby," said one of the midwives.
+It will take around two hours, and in the meantime a team will stay here to monitor you and your baby," — one of the midwives

 My husband went to get changed, preparing to accompany me during the surgery.
 And in that time, I sensed something was wrong.
 I asked the team to check my baby's heart rate.
 They were sure she was fine; but I insisted.